-Sibling DNA testing can confirm a biological relationship between siblings.
-Also, we can determine if the relationship is one of full or half siblings.
+Sibling DNA testing can determine if the biological relationship is one of full or half siblings.
 In addition, it is also possible to say if people are unrelated.

-So, the analysis time needed in the lab for the Sibling DNA Test is three to five working days*.
+The analysis time needed in the laboratory for the Sibling DNA Test is three to five working days*.
 We will always endeavour to get the results to you as quickly as possible.
 However, during busy periods in the lab, results may only be available on the fifth working day.

 * Quoted lead-times are based on from when samples are booked onto the laboratory system.
 Also, quoted lead-times do not apply when issues arise from documents or samples provided that do not meet our quality guidelines.

 The reasons for taking part in a paternity, sibling or grandparent DNA test, are usually very similar.
 First is that there are potential biological relationships that exist between test participants.
 Second is that the evidence to support that biological relationship does not exist.
 In other words, the evidence is lacking or has been brought into question.